About Compassionate Impact Grant

 - Open-source logistics softwares

 Through its programs, FRA, has helped to complete 90,000+ food rescues.
-On average, their members have redistributed over 20 million pounds of food to over 600,000 low income people annually.
+Members of FRA have redistributed over 20 million pounds of food to over 600,000 low income people annually.
 This impact is already huge, but the CIG will help to further increase FRA’s impact.
 Funds will secure staff funding; continue support for FRA’s software; and maximize network’s efficiency.
 It’s a game changer that will move FRA towards a tantalizing goal: to grow from an under-resourced peer learning alliance to a powerful collective with leverage over the root causes of food insecurity.

-Our work with FRA will also provide partnership opportunities for our Beyond Belief Network (BBN) teams to increase their impact addressing food insecurity.
+Our work with FRA also provides partnership opportunities for our Beyond Belief Network (BBN) teams to increase their impact addressing food insecurity.

-Since 2009, FBB has awarded more than $3.4M in grants through the Compassionate Impact Grant and the past Humanist Grants programs.
+Since 2009, FBB has awarded millions of dollars in grants through the Compassionate Impact Grant and the past Humanist Grants programs.
 For a list of our past Humanist Grants grantees click here.

 "Beneficiary Spotlight: Common Ground Community Center," Foundation Beyond Belief Guest Blog Post, August 9, 2020